Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators

-Designing an accelerator for data center often has more than one objective, like a subset of latency (delay), throughput, energy, area, temperature, etc. A convenient way of exploration preferred in the existing works is the aggregation of multiple objectives into one (mono-objective), say, Energy-Delay-Product (EDP).
+Designing an accelerator often involves multiple objectives, like latency (delay), throughput, energy, area, temperature, Total Cost of Ownership (TCO), carbon footprint, etc. A convenient way to explore is the aggregation of multiple objectives into one (mono-objective), say, Energy-Delay-Product (EDP).
 However, a chosen group of objectives might be conflicting with one another; in which case, aggregation does not help.
-Hence, a multi-objective exploration is necessary for identifying multiple design points to select the most suitable one according to the requirement.
-MEDEA~\cite{russo2022medea} is the only work focusing on true multi-objective exploration of DNN accelerators.
-As given in Table~\ref{tab:sota}, none of the existing multi-accelerator systems have explored in this direction.
+With multi-accelerator systems bringing heterogeneous accelerators together, penalties for aggregation will be higher.
+Hence, a multi-objective exploration is necessary for identifying multiple solutions to select the most suitable one according to the requirement.
+Unfortunately, the last column, \textit{Mul-Obj}, in Table~\ref{tab:sota} shows that none of the existing systems has explored the multi-objective space.

-This work proposes a \underline{M}ulti-\underline{O}bjective \underline{Ha}rdware-\underline{M}apping co-optimisation framework (\textbf{MOHaM}) for multi-tenant DNN accelerators~\footnote{MOHaM will be available on GitHub after acceptance.}.
-It is the first attempt at simultaneous exploration of hardware configuration and mapping strategy for multi-tenancy with multiple distinct objectives.
-Specifically, the proposed work makes the following major contributions:

-\begin{enumerate} \item Given an application model and a library of heterogeneous, parameterised and reconfigurable sub-accelerator templates, MOHaM returns a Pareto-optimal set of multi-accelerator systems with an optimal schedule for each one of them to minimise latency, energy and area.

-\item To search the enormous design space, MOHaM extends the NGSA-II~\cite{deb2002fast} multi-objective GA with several custom genetic operators specific to the problem definition.
-This improves the search efficiency and makes MOHaM much faster than the standard optimisation techniques.

-\item Experimental evaluation with diverse workload scenarios and state-of-the-art sub-accelerators show that MOHaM is able to generate competitive design points considering all the objectives.
-To the best of the author's knowledge, this is the first work offering hardware-mapping co-optimisation, support for multi-tenancy and multi-objective exploration, all in a single framework. \end{enumerate}